AdityaDeshmukh2023/AIStylist/README.md

 ## Technologies Used
 - **Python**: The primary programming language for model development.
-- **Machine Learning Libraries**: Libraries such as TensorFlow and Keras for building and training the CNN model.
+- **Machine Learning Libraries**: Numpy, Pandas, Matplotlib, Seaborn, Tensorflow and Keras.
 - **Streamlit**: For deploying the web application and creating an interactive user interface.

 ## Dataset